Code-Institute-Submissions/modesto_tourism/README.md

 This website was deployed through Github Pages directly from the master branch.
 In order to run the code locally simply download the files, start up Visual Studio Code or your IDE of choice to check it out.
 The difference between the development version and deployment version are little to none.

+### Things to do in the Future

+I would like to evenutally make this site exclusivly for national parks in California.
+I would remove the cities and add the MANY parks large and small that California has to offer.
+Browings the National Parks Service website gave me this idea as it is a great souce of information for all the parks in the United States.

 ### Credits

 Photos from